Bilär: History

-Near old Bilyar in 1654 was founded a Russian border fort Bilyarsk, which today is an ethnic Russian village.
-In 1930-1963 Bilyarsk was an administrative center of Bilyar District.
-By the 2000 census, its population was 2,270.
-It is a birthplace of chemist Alexander Arbuzov.

 Bilyar was the capital of the Volga-Kama-Bulgaria from the 10th century until the early 13th century.
 It was also one of the largest cities of medieval Eurasia.
 The end of the city in 1236 also resulted in the loss of its monumental architecture.

-Bilyar Point
+In 1654, near the site of Bilyar, a Russian border fort called Bilär was founded.

 Bilyar Point on Livingston Island in the South Shetland Islands, Antarctica is named after Bilär.

 In popular culture

 Bilyarsk was the home of a fictional Soviet air force base in Craig Thomas' Firefox novel and subsequent film, about the fictional MiG-31 Firefox aircraft stolen by United States Air Force pilot Mitchell Gant.
 In reality, Bilyarsk has no airport and the closest full-service airport is in Kazan, Tatarstan in Russia, 61 mi northwest of Bilyarsk.